AdobeDocs/experience-manager-guides.pt-BR/help/legacy-product-guide/user-guide/generate-output-for-a-dita-map.md

 >[!IMPORTANT]
 >
-> Quando você está regenerando a saída do site AEM, a saída é criada usando a versão atual dos arquivos e não a Linha de base anexada.
+> Ao regenerar a saída do Site do AEM, a saída é criada usando a versão atual dos arquivos e não a Linha de base anexada.

 1. Na interface do usuário do Assets, navegue e clique no arquivo de mapa DITA.